-Ireland recommends that the rather inconsistent font used for Bengali be replaced with the one given in the table shown below. [see chart at end of this document]
+Ireland recommends that the rather inconsistent font used for Bengali be replaced with the one given in the table shown below.

-The table should be reviewed by experts before approval, especially concerning these points:
+However, the table should be reviewed by experts before approval, especially concerning these points:

-- Horizontal position of combining marks, - Significant glyph changes (e.g. 09C2, 09C4) - Relative size of Bengali-specific additions (09F0-09FB) to the rest.
+- Horizontal position of combining marks, - Significant glyph changes (e.g. 09C2, 09C4) - Relative size of Bengali-specific additions (09F0-09FB) to the rest